Piraíba

 Physical Appearance

 Adult piraíba are thick-bodied and powerfully built, with broad heads and long, paddle-like tails.
-Their caudal fins often feature long trailing filaments, especially in B. filamentosum.
-B. capapretum exhibits darker pigmentation and is typically more slender.
-Both species have long maxillary barbels used to detect prey in deep, murky waters.
+Their caudal fins often feature long trailing filaments, exhibiting darker pigmentation and is typically more slender.
+They have long maxillary barbels used to detect prey in deep, murky waters.

 How to Identify